Support the Centre

 Legacies

-Please let us know if you leave a gift to the Centre in your Will (contact details below).
-If you would like to remember Cambridge Centre for Animals Rights Law in your Will, your solicitor will need the following information:
+Please let us know if you would like to leave a gift to the Centre in your Will (contact details below).
+To remember our Centre in your Will, your solicitor will need the following information:

 Registered name: Cambridge Centre for Animals Rights Law